 3. Gain budget approval

-Gathering accurate annual, one-off or associated costs for your new volunteer management software is essential, along with a proposal to demonstrate and measure value.
+Gathering accurate costs, including annual subscriptions, setup fees, customisation and support costs for your new volunteer management software is essential, along with a proposal to demonstrate and measure value.
 The level of investment required for volunteer management softwares can fluctuate, with prices upwards from zero.
 Generally, the investment you make will reflect at least some of the following variables:

 - Depth and breadth of features and functionality